The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 - Mac OS X 10.12 and later

 Are you running Magnolia on an OS that is not listed here?
-Let us know by leaving a comment at the bottom of the page or post to the forum.
+Let us know by leaving a comment at the bottom of the page or post to the forum and mailing lists.

 You need a Java Development Kit (JDK) or a Java Runtime Environment (JRE) on your system to run Magnolia and the Tomcat application server that ships with the bundle.
 JRE is an implementation of the Java Virtual Machine which executes Java programs.
 JDK is a bundle of software that you can use to develop Java based applications.
 If you plan to write your own Java code get the JDK.
 If you just want to run Magnolia then JRE is sufficient.

 Magnolia releases run on the active Java version at the time of the first release.

 |Java SE 12*||Java SE 11*||Java SE 10||Java SE 9||Java SE 8|

 *Java 11 and 12 are supported by Magnolia 5.7.2+.

 Oracle JDK and OpenJDK are interchangeable alternatives.
 Use whichever one you feel more comfortable with.
 However, please be aware that as of January 2019, Oracle stopped contributing to the OpenJDK 8 Updates project.
 Together with OpenJDK 11, the OpenJDK 8 project is maintained by RedHat, for more details see Leadership of OpenJDK 8 and OpenJDK 11 Transitions to Red Hat.

 If you are using AdoptOpenJDK on macOS 10.15, be aware that this build of OpenJDK is currently facing a segmentation fault problem issued as https://github.com/AdoptOpenJDK/openjdk-build/issues/1315, which also affects our Periscope module.
 Until the issue is fixed in the AdoptOpenJDK project, you can bypass it by excluding the